From Observation to Causation

 When does it break?
 For large activations such as entire residual streams at a layer, nonlinearities from softmax, MLP activations, and LayerNorm invalidate the linear regime.
 The Taylor approximation assumes small perturbations, and patching an entire layer's residual stream is anything but small.

 Best practice: Use attribution patching as a fast screening tool.
 Sweep the entire model in a single pass to identify the most promising components, then verify the top candidates with actual activation patching.
-Think of it as a microscope's low-magnification mode -- scan the whole slide quickly to find the interesting regions, then switch to high magnification for precise measurement.
+Think of it as a microscope's low-magnification mode, scan the whole slide quickly to find the interesting regions, then switch to high magnification for precise measurement.

 For a deeper treatment of attribution patching, including its relationship to path patching and how both are applied at scale, see Attribution Patching and Path Patching.